hummingbot/hummingbot/documentation/docs/developers/connectors/requirements/task1.md

 | `WS_PRIVATE_CHANNELS` | `List[str]` | List of all the WebSocket channels that an exchange provides. |
 | `ORDER_STATUSES`      | `List[str]` | List of all the order statuses as defined by the exchange.    |

-For exmaples, you can refer to [Ndax](https://github.com/CoinAlpha/hummingbot/blob/master/hummingbot/connector/exchange/ndax/ndax_constants.py) or [Crypto.com](https://github.com/CoinAlpha/hummingbot/blob/master/hummingbot/connector/exchange/crypto_com/crypto_com_constants.py).
+For examples, you can refer to [Ndax](https://github.com/CoinAlpha/hummingbot/blob/master/hummingbot/connector/exchange/ndax/ndax_constants.py) or [Crypto.com](https://github.com/CoinAlpha/hummingbot/blob/master/hummingbot/connector/exchange/crypto_com/crypto_com_constants.py).

 ## Debugging & Testing